ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 Guess I'll just give up on being a software engineer.

 Ok no, that's dramatic, but this is a big step away from the two prior examples.
-The reason is that Python starts the stack trace where the error was first caused, and it's not uncommon for an argument passed to a library function not to be validated or break anything for a while before it eventually does.
+The reason is that Python starts the stack trace where the error was first caused, and it's common for an argument passed to a library function to go unvalidated or not break anything for a while before it causes problems.
 It's really easy to get intimidated by all of this mess dumping into your terminal, but you can fall back to those same steps from before.

 <!-- cSpell:disable -->